-Our bodies host large numbers of microorganisms on the inside and out.
-These tiny “bugs” help keep us in a state of good health and homeostasis.
+Your body hosts large numbers of microorganisms on the inside and out.
+These tiny “bugs” help keep you in a state of good health and homeostasis.
 Sometimes these good bugs get out of balance and that leaves the door open for bad bugs to take over.
-When that happens we can experience digestive issues, infections, allergic disorders, and skin conditions like rosacea and eczema.
+When that happens you can experience digestive issues, infections, allergic disorders, and skin conditions like rosacea and eczema.

-Probiotics are intended to be the same or similar to the good bugs that live in and on our bodies.
-If our good bugs need some help then a probiotic is meant to be that help.
-If we can keep the good bugs healthy, that can translate to a healthy body overall.
+Probiotics are intended to be the same or similar to the good bugs that live in and on your body.
+If your good bugs need some help then a probiotic is meant to be that help.
+If you can keep the good bugs healthy, that can translate to a healthy body overall.

 If you want to try taking a probiotic there are some things to keep in mind because not all are created equal.